The Skilled Worker Visa –Evidence To Show a Genuine Vacancy

 Back in 2020, when UK employers recruited overseas workers on Tier 2 (General) visas, HR directors knew that they would have to conduct a resident labour market test to check the genuine vacancy of the skilled worker before being able to recruit a skilled migrant worker on a work visa.
 However, with the introduction of the skilled worker visa, the resident labour market test, otherwise known as the Home Office genuineness test has been scrapped.
 Whilst that is good news, UK employers want to know what Home Office immigration guidance they need to comply with to recruit overseas workers on skilled worker visas.

 For expert immigration law advice on hiring skilled migrant workers or help with your sponsor licence application and sponsor licence management call the immigration law team at OTS Solicitors on 0203 959 9123 or contact us online.

 The abolition of the resident labour market test

-If you want to recruit skilled migrant workers it is no longer necessary to undertake a resident labour market test before you can proceed with the recruitment of overseas workers.
+If you want to recruit skilled migrant workers it is no longer necessary to undertake a resident labour market test otherwise known as the Home Office Genuineness Test before you can proceed with the recruitment of overseas workers.
 At first read, it appears as if employing skilled migrant workers is easier under the skilled worker visa route .That isn’t necessarily the case as employers still need to provide evidence of a genuine vacancy.